Bay of Fundy

+The bay was named Bakudabakek by the indigenous Mi'kmaq and Passamaquoddy groups, meaning "open way".
+The Wolastoqiyik peoples named it Wekwabegituk, meaning "waves at the head of the bay".
+The name "Fundy" has been speculated to have derived from the French word fendu ("split") or Fond de la Baie ("head of the bay").
+Some individuals have disputed this, including William Francis Ganong, who suggested that the name likely derived from Portuguese origin instead, specifically regarding João Álvares Fagundes, who may have referred to the bay as Gram Baya ("Great Bay") and nearby waters as Rio Fondo ("deep river").

 Hydrology

 Tides

 The tidal range in the Bay of Fundy is about 16 m; the average tidal range worldwide is only 1 m.
 Some tides are higher than others, depending on the position of the moon, the sun, and atmospheric conditions.
-Tides are semidiurnal, meaning they have two highs and two lows each day, with about six hours and 13 minutes between each high and low tide.
+Tides are semidiurnal, meaning they have two highs and two lows each day, with about 6 hours and 13 minutes between each high and low tide.

 Because of tidal resonance in the funnel-shaped bay, the tides that flow through the channel are very powerful.
-In one 12-hour tidal cycle, about 100 billion tons (110 billion short tons) of water flows in and out of the bay, which is twice as much as the combined total flow of all the rivers of the world over the same period.
-The Annapolis Royal Generating Station, a 20 MW tidal power station on the Annapolis River upstream of Annapolis Royal, was one of the few tidal generating stations in the world, and the only one in North America.
+In one half-day tidal cycle, about 100 billion tonnes (110 billion short tons) of water flow in and out of the bay, which is twice as much as the combined total flow of all the rivers of the world over the same period.
+The Annapolis Royal Generating Station, a 20 MW tidal power station on the Annapolis River upstream of Annapolis Royal, was, until its shutdown in 2019, one of the few tidal generating stations in the world, and the only one in North America.

-Most of the rivers have a tidal bore, a wave front of the incoming tide that "bores" its way up a river against its normal flow.
-Notable ones include those on the Petticodiac, Maccan, St. Croix, and Kennetcook rivers.
+Most of the rivers that drain into the Bay of Fundy have a tidal bore, a wave front of the incoming tide that "bores" its way up a river against its normal flow.
+Notable tidal bores include those on the Petitcodiac, Maccan, St. Croix, and Kennetcook rivers.
 Before the construction of a causeway in 1968 and subsequent siltation of the river, the Petitcodiac River had one of the world's largest tidal bores, up to 2 m high.
 Since the opening of the causeway gates in 2010, the bore has been coming back, and in 2013 surfers rode it a record-breaking 29 km.

-Other phenomena include the Reversing Falls near the mouth of the Saint John River, a rip tide at Cape Enrage, and the Old Sow whirlpool at Passamaquoddy Bay.
+Other tidal phenomena include the Reversing Falls near the mouth of the St. John River, a rip tide at Cape Enrage, and the Old Sow whirlpool at Passamaquoddy Bay.